SkeltonThatcher/rancher-buildeng-catalog/templates/splunk-enterprise-monitor/0/README.md

   Once launched, the Splunk Enterprise Monitor UI will be available at http://<HOST_IP_OR_DNS_NAME>:8000

+  *NOTE*
-  *NOTE* UI access is dependent on Rancher host security group rules.
+  The Splunk UI and services ingress are dependent on Rancher host security group rules.